itm4n/PrivescCheck/README.md

 ### Procedure

-1. Create the folder ̀`PrivescCheckPlugins` in the same location as the the script `PrivescCheck.ps1`.
+1. Create the folder `PrivescCheckPlugins` in the same location as the the script `PrivescCheck.ps1`.

 2. Create a CSV file `PrivescCheckPlugins.csv` in the folder `PrivescCheckPlugins`.